 Related post: 5 frugal tips to save money on long car journeys

-Once you have your monthly budget you will know how much cash you need for each of your cash envelopes.
+Once you have your monthly budget you will know how much cash you need for each of your money envelopes.

 Depending on how often you are paid is how you must work out your budget.
 If you are paid every two weeks then divide your monthly budget in two for each category.

-Work out how much cash you need for your cash budget for 2 weeks expenditure.
-Draw this cash from the bank such that you can put the exact amount you need in every cash envelope.
+Work out how much cash you need for your envelope money for 2 weeks expenditure.
+Draw this cash from the bank such that you can put the exact amount you need in every envelope.

 There is no point drawing your cash out in £50 denominations when some of your categories might be £120 or £90.
 You need to start each week/fortnight with the right amount in each envelope and repeat this 2 weeks later.

 That way if you overspend in the first week, you have only done so by some of the 2nd week’s money, not the whole months’.